 - The cookie is not set by AM.
 Cookies set by custom code (for example, cookies containing a nonce or state value when performing an OIDC response_mode=form_post flow) must be manually updated.
 This can be automated using IG as indicated below.

-The filter includes a list of User-Agents for which the filter is disabled based on Google's list (SameSite=None: Known Incompatible Clients).
-However, you can customize it if required by updating the filter definition for the DisableSameSiteCookiesFilter in the web.xml file (located in the /path/to/tomcat/webapps/openam/WEB-INF directory).
+- The filter includes a list of User-Agents for which the filter is disabled based on Google's list (SameSite=None: Known Incompatible Clients).
+However, you can customize it if required by updating the filter definition for the DisableSameSiteCookiesFilter in the web.xml file (located in the /path/to/tomcat/webapps/am/WEB-INF directory).

 Configuring load balancers, external gateways and reverse proxies is outside the scope of ForgeRock support; if you want more tailored advice, consider engaging Deployment Support Services.

-If you are using IG 6.5.2 or later, you can use the sameSite property in CrossDomainSingleSignOnFilter and JwtSession to manage the circumstances in which a cookie is sent to the server.
-See Configuration Reference › CrossDomainSingleSignOnFilter and Configuration Reference › JwtSession for further information.
+If you are using IG 6.5.2 or later, you can configure cookies originating from IG (the cross-domain SSO token cookie and JWT session cookie) with the sameSite attribute.
+The sameSite attribute is available in the CrossDomainSingleSignOnFilter and JwtSession to manage the circumstances in which a cookie is sent to the server.
+See CrossDomainSingleSignOnFilter and JwtSession for further information.